Lapisz/Carbon/README.md

 CarbonRenewed
 ======

 Fork of NavidK0's Carbon, ported to 1.16.
-Some code from Carbon 2.0 API for developers to add certain things in Spigot that are normally hard to do.
+(Some code from Carbon 1.8, some from 2.0)

+This is an API for developers to add certain things in Spigot that are normally hard to do.

-I will fix this README.md later
+I will tidy up this README.md later

 --